Kids with siblings develop different brain structures compared to only children, study says

-Anyone who has grown up with a sibling can attest to that they are often your best friend and also, at times, worst enemy, all rolled up in one.
+Anyone who has grown up with a sibling can attest to that they are often your best friend and your worst enemy, all at the same time.

 Siblings are hugely influential on so many aspects of our lives, studies have found, from our health to our monetary success, and now some new research has also revealed that children who grow up with siblings actually have a different brain structure to those growing up as only children.